ReCoded-Org/curriculum-backend-readings/module8-typescript/r1.1-everyday-types/README.md

 ids.push(5);
 ```

 The `number[]` indicates that this will be an array of numbers.
-Similarly you could have `string[]` or `boolean[]`.
+Similarly, you could have `string[]` or `boolean[]`.

 ## Any

-TypeScript also has a special type, `any`, that you can use whenever you don't want a particular value to cause typechecking errors.
+TypeScript also has a special type, `any`, that you can use whenever you don't want a particular value to cause type-checking errors.
 It is useful when you don't want to write out a long type just to convince TypeScript that a particular line of code is okay.

 ```typescript
 let x: any = "Hello";
 let arr: any[] = [1, true, "Hello"];
 ```

-When a value is of type `any`, you can access any properties of it (which will in turn be of type `any`), call it like a function, assign it to (or from) a value of any type, or pretty much anything else that’s syntactically legal.
+When a value is of type `any`, you can access any properties of it (which will, in turn, be of type `any`), call it like a function, assign it to (or from) a value of any type, or pretty much anything else that’s syntactically legal.

 ```typescript
 let obj: any = { x: 0 };